publiccodenet/about/activities/supporting-codebase-governance/index.md

 These are some tools we've developed to make codebase governance easier:

 * The [governance game](game/index.md) and the [governance exercise](exercise/index.md) are useful tools to employ early in the process.
-It helps people reflect on what governances means for a codebase, the complexity around it, and suggests things worth considering during set up.
+It helps people reflect on what governance means for a codebase, the complexity around it, and suggests things worth considering during set up.
 The game is also useful as a tool for visualizing how a current governance model is set up or could be changed in [a customized governance workshop](customized-governance-workshop/index.md).
 * [Technical roadmap template](technical-roadmap-template.md).
 * [Template for a letter of intent of joining a codebase](letter-of-intent-template.md).